 If your new to a plant-based diet you may be missing scrambled eggs.
-Scrambled chickpeas is a creamy, savoury and satisfying replacement or think of it as an upgrade!
+Scrambled chickpeas is a creamy, savoury and satisfying replacement or even better think of it as an upgrade!

-#Please note: this post contains Amazon Affiliate ad image links.
+***Please note: this post contains Amazon affiliate ad links.
 If you click through and make a purchase I may receive a commission at no extra cost to your order.
-Thanks!
+Thanks!***

-This recipes includes a pinch of South Asian black salt more commonly known as Kala Malak which provides the scramble with a sulphur egg taste!
-It should be called magic salt!
+This recipes includes a pinch of South Asian black salt more commonly known as Kala Malak which provides the scramble with a sulphur egg taste.

 Kala Malak has been traditionally used in India for its alleged therapeutic and culinary benefits for thousands of years.